 Bachelor’s Degree Requirement

-Graduates holding the bachelor’s degree from an institution accredited by the appropriate regional accrediting organization and fulfilling all other requirements listed in this bulletin may be considered for regular admission to graduate study.
+Graduates holding a bachelor’s degree from an institution accredited by the appropriate regional accrediting organization and fulfilling all other requirements listed in this bulletin may be considered for regular admission to graduate study.
 Graduates of colleges that are not accredited by the appropriate regional accrediting organization may be considered for provision admission.
 (For students who hold degrees from institutions outside the United States, see Foreign Studies Evaluation, below.)
+Students must have a fully completed bachelor’s degree in order to be enrolled in a graduate program.

 The requirement for background work varies with each graduate program at Trinity.
-The department chair or program director may recommend that prerequisites be waived for superior students or, in certain cases, that prerequisites be taken on the graduate level.
-Consult individual department listings for specific requirements.
+The department chair or program director may recommend that prerequisites be waived or substituted.

 Requirements for Regular Admission